 The Player’s Aim – The simple objective of roulette is to correctly predict the winning number or colour that’s the outcome of each spin of the famous gaming wheel.
 This is a matter of pure luck, so even a first-time player has the same chance of winning as a player who’s been enjoying roulette all their gaming life.
 Very democratic!

 The Roulette Wheel – The wheel traditionally comes in one of two formats.
 One has 37 equal sectors numbered 0 to 36 in non-consecutive order, whilst the other adds an extra sector numbered 00 to this arrangement.
 The 0 (and 00 if present) sectors are typically filled with a green background, whilst the remaining numbers are divided between 18 black and 18 red-filled sectors.

-Bet Limits – Mentioned above, players can place multiple bets on each and every game of Roulette, however every bet type possible will have a prescribed bet limit set by the casino for that table.
+Bet Limits – As mentioned above, players can place multiple bets on each and every game of roulette, however every bet type possible will have a prescribed bet limit set by the casino for that table.

 The traditional choice of Roulette bets and their related odds are shown below: